Maurice Fatio

-Maurice Fatio (1897–1943) was a Swiss-born American architect.
+Maurice Fatio (18 March 1897 – 2 December 1943) was a Swiss-born American architect.

 Biography

-Maurice Fatio was born in Geneva, Switzerland on March 18, 1897.
+Maurice Fatio was born in Geneva, Switzerland, on 18 March 1897, originating from a prominent family.

 He graduated from the Polytechnical School at the University of Zurich and studied under Swiss architect Karl Moser.

-In 1920, he came to New York City, where he first worked for society architect Harrie T. Lindeberg.
+In 1920, he came to New York City, where he first worked for society architect Harrie Lindeberg.
 He soon branched out on his own in partnership with William A. Treanor who was twenty years his senior.
 In May 1923, the 26-year-old Fatio was voted the most popular architect in New York.

-He moved to Palm Beach, Florida in 1925 and opened an office there In Palm Beach, he began designing harmonious Mediterranean-style houses and eventually branched out into everything from Georgian to contemporary.
+He moved to Palm Beach, Florida, in 1925 and opened an office there.
+In Palm Beach, he began designing harmonious Mediterranean-style houses and eventually branched out into everything from Georgian to contemporary.
 In 1929, he married Eleanor Chase (1901-1944), a prominent Palm Beach society girl and novelist, in New York City.

 Fatio had two children with Chase, Alexandra (1932-2015) and Maurice Pierre "Petey"(1930-1961).
-Maurice Fatio died on December 2, 1943 of lung cancer at a Chicago hospital.
+Maurice Fatio died on December 2, 1943, of lung cancer at a Chicago hospital.
 His wife died the next year.
+Both were buried in the Fatio-family grave at the cemetery of Genthod.

-James H. Clark bought the 40,000 square foot Il Palmetto in 1999.
+James Clark bought the 40,000 square foot Il Palmetto in 1999.
 In December 2010 Casa Alva sold for $27.5 M.